ewasm/wasm-metering/README.md

 ## Initial Cost
-The Intial cost for instantation for the module is calculated from all the other than the code section (which is metered at runtime).
+The Intial cost for instantation for the module is calculated from all the sections other than the code section (which is metered at runtime).
 This infromation is stored as a [custom section](https://github.com/WebAssembly/design/blob/master/BinaryEncoding.md#name-section) that is inserted directly after the peramble.
 It use the the name `initCost` and its payload contains the initial cost encoded as an unsigned leb128 interger.